MOB+ Wireless Man Overboard System

 How many boaters who operate small, outboard-powered boats really use their kill switch, the lanyard that cuts your engine if a wave throws you overboard?
 We regularly hear of cases where unattended boats are found, out of gas, with nobody onboard.
 Folks have also been thrown out and then run down by their own boat.

-The MOB+ includes a gray xHUB and one red xFOB in the Basepack.
+The MOB+ crew overboard alarm includes a gray xHUB and one red xFOB in the Basepack.
 You can connect as many as four xFOBs to each xHUB.

 This Smart Boat product appeals to boaters who run smaller, outboard- or sterndrive-powered boats.
 It's an update to the common outboard motor kill switch, the MOB+ Wireless Man Overboard System from Fell Marine.

 What good is a kill switch that you don't use?